-Note: For Ada segments, the user can choose a binder to use during the build procedure.
+NOTE For Ada segments, the user can choose a binder to use during the build procedure.

-Note: If the user is using a sample NonOSS toolchain for C and C++, the appropriate macro symbol should be defined for the profile chosen.
+If the user is using a sample NonOSS toolchain for C and C++, the appropriate macro symbol should be defined for the profile chosen.
 This symbol is used by the sample compiler specific "allowed definitions" code and must be set if using the NonOSS toolchain files.
 More information about "allowed definitions" is contained in Allowed Definitions Section.

-Table 11.
-The C and C++ Profile Macro Symbols for Sample Allowed Definition.
-Profile Macro Symbol General Purpose -DFACE_GENERAL_PURPOSE_PROFILE Safety Extended -DFACE_SAFETY_EXTENDED_PROFILE Safety Base -DFACE_SAFETY_BASE_PROFILE Security -DFACE_SECURITY_PROFILE nd C ...
-Drofilo 1 1 0
+Profile Macro Symbol

+General Purpose -DFACE_GENERAL_PURPOSE_PROFILE

+Safety Extended -DFACE_SAFETY_EXTENDED_PROFILE

+Safety Base -DFACE_SAFETY_BASE_PROFILE

+Security -DFACE_SECURITY_PROFILE